ni/nimi-python/docs/nifgen/class.rst

                 -  :py:meth:`nifgen.Session.create_waveform`
                 -  :py:meth:`nifgen.Session.create_waveform_from_file_i16`
                 -  :py:meth:`nifgen.Session.create_waveform_from_file_f64`
-                -  :py:meth:`nifgen.Session.CreateWaveformFromFileHWS`

                 These methods return a handle that you use to identify the waveform.

                 **Default Value**: None

-                .. note:: One or more of the referenced methods are not in the Python API for this driver.

             :type waveform_handle: int